-Appeal forms are located on the Financial Aid section of the SPC website or may be picked up at any SPC Financial Aid office.
+Appeal forms are located in the Financial Aid section of the SPC website or may be picked up at any SPC Financial Aid office.
 The appeal packet must be completed before submission.
 Incomplete packets will not be considered.
 The decision of the appeal committee is final.
 Only one appeal will be reviewed in any given semester.
-The deadline to turn in an appeal is two months after the first class day of the semester for which you are appealing (15 days after the first class day for summer semesters).
+The deadline to turn in an appeal is two months after the first class day of the semester in question (15 days after the first class day for summer semesters).

 Repetitions, Remedial Courses, Withdrawals, and Incompletes

-- Only the latest grade fro a repeated course is calculated in the cumulative GPA.
+- Only the latest grade for a repeated course is calculated in the cumulative GPA

-- If you are otherwise eligible, you may receive financial aid for a maximum of 30 attempted credit hours in remedial course work.
-Once the 30-credit-hour maximum is reached, additional remedial credit hours will not be used to calculate the award amount.
+- If otherwise eligible, a student may receive financial aid for a maximum of 30 attempted credit hours in remedial course work.
+Once the 30-credit-hour maximum is reached, additional remedial credit hours will not be used to calculate the award amount